chipster/chipster-openshift/k3s/README.md

 These instructions show how to install the Chipster web app v4 to an Ubuntu server.

 Chipster is based on microservice architecture.
 There is about a dozen different services, but each of service tries to be relatively simple and independent.
 Each service is run in its own container.
-The containers are orchestrated with Lightweight Kubernetes k3s.
+The containers are orchestrated with [Lightweight Kubernetes K3s](https://k3s.io).

-The user interface in the v4 is a single-page-application (SPA) running in the user's browser.
+The user interface in the v4 Chipster is a single-page-application (SPA) running in the user's browser.
 Commnad line client and Rest APIs are also available.

 ## Status